UofI-CDACS/scarecro-system/docs/example.md

 Now, your messages are configured.

 ## Second - Your Carrier Configurations
 Now, you need to configure some carriers.
 Carriers are the communication protocols that will allow you to connect to your sensors.
-You know that:
+[You can see more about how carriers work here](carrier_class.md) You know that:
 - kkm_k6p sensors connect via BLE
 - bmp280 is a wired i2c device.